Here's what it's like when President Obama gets mad

 When he’s mad, President Barack Obama gets eerily quiet.

-Reggie Love, a 26-year-old former Duke University football and basketball star improbably became then-Senator Obama’s right-hand man during his first presidential campaign in 2007.
+A 21-year-old former Duke University football and basketball star improbably became then-Senator Obama’s right-hand man during his first presidential campaign.

 Here are some of the times Love saw Obama’s angry side.